amouro/drupalden_iwakuni_2023/section-1.md

 </ol>

 <!--
-In 2020, OIST has set a strategic plan and started to emphsize the three pillars of activities in Research, Education and Innovation.
+In 2020, OIST set a strategic plan and began to emphasize the three pillars of activities:

-It is also our responsibility to raise the awareness of STEM education, contribute to Okinawa and conduct outreach activities in the Japanese society.
+Research, Education, and Innovation.

-Through the entire project, we kept the three main pillars in mind, and make sure we are align with the organization strategy.
+It is also our responsibility to raise awareness of STEM education, contribute to Okinawa, and conduct outreach activities in the Japanese society.

-Regarding the technical spec,
+Throughout the entire project, we kept these three main pillars in mind, and made sure that the website aligned with the organization's strategy.

-we want to bring the better content management experience to the editors.
+From a technical perspective, our goal was to improve the content management experience for editors.

-Drupal 9 enable us to use Media Library to manage the assets, change the node translation method into field translation.
+Drupal 9 allowed us to use the Media Library to manage assets, and change the node translation method to field translation.

-Beside Drupal, we want to implement a design system to keep the UX consistent, and allow editors reuse web components when creating the content easily.
+In addition to Drupal, we also implemented a design system to maintain consistency in the user experience, and enable editors to easily reuse web components when creating content.

 <b>Next slide >>>>></b>
 -->